Taming-the-BEAST/FBD-tutorial/README.md

 \label{setTipDatesYears}
 \end{figure}

 When inputing the dates for each tip species, one option is to enter each one by hand.
 This may be quite onerous if you have many fossils or many sequences sampled back in time.
-Conveniently, these dates can be included in the taxon names so that BEAUti can easily extract them for us using the \mi{Auto-configure} option.
+Conveniently, these dates can be included in the taxon names so that BEAUti can easily extract them for us using the **Auto-configure** option.
-\begin{framed}
-Click on the \mi{Auto-configure} button.
-\end{framed}
 This will open a window where you can specify the pattern in the taxon names from which the tip ages can be extracted.
 Obviously, it's better to make this a fairly simple code that doesn't require multiple iterations of searches.
 Moreover, if this is straightforward, then you will be able to easily eliminate these dates when creating figures from your final summary tree.

-\begin{framed}
-Tell BEAUti to \mi{use everything} after the \mi{last} `\cl{\_}', then click \mi{OK}.
-[Figure \ref{guesTipDates}]
+>Click on the **Auto-configure** button.
+Tell BEAUti to **use everything after the last \_**, then click **OK**.
-\end{framed}

 \begin{figure}[h!]
 \centering